Passeriformes / Turdidae / Turdus

 Description

-A medium-sized thrush with warm-brown plumage.
-The head shows a white supercilium and a white crescent below the eye.
-The male has rufescent-olive upperparts including the crown and ear-coverts, with grey underparts that become paler toward the belly and vent.
-The female has a white throat and whiter center to the breast and belly, with dark spots or streaks on the sides of the throat and upper breast, and warm brownish fringes to the breast feathers.
+Medium-sized, warm-brown thrush with a white supercilium and crescent below the eye.
+The male has rufescent-olive upperparts, including the crown and ear-coverts, and grey underparts becoming paler on the belly and vent.
+The female has a white throat and whiter centre to the breast and belly, with some dark spots or streaks on the sides of the throat and upper breast and warm brownish fringes to the breast feathers.

 Distribution & Habitat

-Breeds in the mountainous regions of northeast China.
-Migrates to spend the non-breeding season in subtropical and tropical moist montane forests of India and Indochina.
-Recent records indicate its presence in Daman and Makwanpur, Nepal, with vagrant observations in northeastern Bangladesh.
+Breeds in the mountains of north-east China.
+Migrates to subtropical or tropical moist montane forest in India and Indochina.
+Recently found in parts of Daman and Makwanpur, Nepal, and recorded as a vagrant in north-eastern Bangladesh.

 Behavior & Ecology

-Forages for insects and berries on the ground, and less commonly in trees.
-Often found in the company of the eyebrowed thrush (Turdus obscurus).
-May also feed on nectar from the flowers of the shingle tree (Acrocarpus fraxinifolius).
+Forages for insects and berries on the ground or less commonly in trees, often in the company of the eyebrowed thrush.
+Also thought to feed on nectar from the flowers of the shingle tree.

 Conservation